-Upon completion of the Proposed Budget to Council, the City holds public hearings in August.
-A copy of the Proposed Budget is made available in the City Secretary's Office or on the City's website.
+Upon completion of the Proposed Budget to Council, the City holds public hearings in August and September.
+A copy of the Proposed Budget is made available in the City Secretary's Office, the Bay City Library, and on the City's website.
 These hearings provide the Citizens of Bay City a chance to ask questions as well as an opportunity for Council to hear any recommendations before final approval of the budget.